Templates & GuidesCandidate Screening

 Step-by-Step Resume Screening Process

-• Define clear job requirements: Recruiters and the other hiring manager rewrite old lines and set new goals that fit the needs of the existing team.
+• Define clear job requirements: Recruiters and the hiring manager rewrite old lines and set new goals that fit the needs of the existing team.

 • Automatically screen resumes: The platform gets files from job boards, filters out those that do not meet the minimum requirements, and keeps track of all the resumes that have been screened.